Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: DISCUSSION

-(iv) Beyond two correlated signals, we demonstrate the applicability of PEAC to three correlated signals, without requiring to resolve them individually.
-The technique is therefore established as a complementary analysis of three- or higher-dimensional ellipse methods~\cite{rosi:2015:measurement}.
+(iv) Beyond two correlated signals, we demonstrate the applicability of PEAC to three correlated signals, without requiring to resolve them individually, by the example of a mixture of three magnetic sublevels.
+The technique is therefore established as a complementary analysis of three- or higher-dimensional ellipse methods~\cite{rosi:2015:measurement} by analysing histograms along the semi axes.
 Moreover, it can be applied to scenarios where an amplitude modulation is introduced deliberately into only one signal, situations that are inaccessible to ellipse fitting.
 For example, it extends contrast-envelope fits~\cite{mueller:2008:atom, kovachy:2015:quantum, castanet:2024:atom}, a standard technique for atom interferometry, where the interferometer is partially or dynamically opened to control the visibility of the interference pattern, or applies to schemes where a phase modulation translates into a characteristic amplitude modulation~\cite{otabe:2025:sensitivity}.

+(v) Finally, PEAC is broadly applicable to a wide range of setups, from fully phase-stable to noisy, non-phase-stable regimes.
+The sensitivity of phase estimation can be enhanced by resorting to higher-order atom diffraction, demonstrating that it scales with increasing momentum transfer, and can be applied to periodic signals beyond atom interferometry, such as atomic clocks~\cite{zheng:2023:labbased, bothwell:2022:resolving} or optical interferometers.
+Moreover, the statistical nature of the method offers potential for integration into hybrid classical-quantum sensors~\cite{templier:2022:tracking} or for locking devices to a regime of minimal phase uncertainty~\cite{chiow:2016:noise}.

+We identified a working point for PEAC at phases close to, but not exactly at, degeneracy.
+Using a numerical model and associated parameter scans, we showed that its exact location depends approximately linearly on the strength of baseline fluctuations.
+However, although a preferred phase of operation exists, PEAC remains applicable even when the differential phase cannot be sufficiently controlled.
+In this case, ellipse fitting exhibits a substantial bias across all phases except at $\theta = \pi/2$, exceeding the statistical uncertainty, whereas PEAC yields a bias-free estimate except in a narrow region around degeneracy.
+By contrast, in the idealised absence of baseline fluctuations, ellipse fitting outperforms PEAC, as demonstrated by our numerical analysis.